 Title VI of the Civil Rights Act of 1964 (42 U.S.C. § 2000d et seq., 78 Stat.
 252), (prohibits discrimination on the basis of race, color, national origin);

-49 C.F.R.
-Part 21 (entitled Non-discrimination In Federally-Assisted Programs Of The Department Of Transportation—Effectuation Of Title VI Of The Civil Rights Act Of 1964);
+49 CFR Part 21, including any amendments thereto (entitled Non-discrimination In Federally-Assisted Programs Of The Department Of Transportation—Effectuation Of Title VI Of The Civil Rights Act Of 1964);

-28 C.F.R.
-Section 50.3 (U.S. Department of Justice Guidelines for Enforcement of Title VI of the Civil Rights Act of 1964);
+28 CFR Section 50.3 (U.S. Department of Justice Guidelines for Enforcement of Title VI of the Civil Rights Act of 1964);

 The preceding statutory and regulatory cites hereinafter are referred to as the “Acts” and “Regulations,” respectively.